DRIVER-EU/node-test-bed-adapter/README.md

   - also, it seems that the schema registry does not support sub-schema's, so we need to flatten them.
 Created a tool for that, [avro-schema-parser](npmjs.org/avro-schema-parser)
   - Schema's are automatically loaded on startup from the registry.
 Topics that have no corresponding schema are ignored!
 For a list of schema's, see [here](github.com/DRIVER-EU/avro-schemas).
 - Create AVRO schema for Configuration, Log and Heartbeat message
+- Automatically publish schema's to the registry: using options `schemaFolder` and `autoRegisterSchemas`.
+See producer.ts in the example folder.
+- Test configuration, log and heartbeat schema's: note that we need to precede them with 'connect-status' in order to show them as system topics, see this [issue](https://github.com/Landoop/kafka-topics-ui/issues/100) and [here](https://github.com/Landoop/kafka-topics-ui/issues/99), and both key and value require a schema, as discussed [here](https://github.com/Landoop/kafka-topics-ui/issues/84).

 ### To be done

-- Automatically publish schema's to the registry.
-- Test configuration, log and heartbeat schema's
 - Add to Travis CI
 - Pause consuming messages remotely
 - Pause publishing messages remotely